 Some of those colors will be missing, displaying patterns of missing portions as elements of the periodic table that absorbed parts of the light.
 This lets astronomers figure out what elements are in the stars.
 Each type of star has a unique chemical fingerprint that would show up in telescopes.

 Any kind of telescope can do this sort of spectroscopy work.
 Kornreich often uses the 200-inch telescope at the Palomar Observatory at the California Institute of Technology, but he added that almost any telescope of sufficient size would be adequate.

-How much of the mass is stars?
+Determining how much of the mass are stars

-The number of stars is approximately …
+The approximate number of stars in the Milky Way

 So is there any way to figure out how many stars are in the Milky Way for sure?

 According to Jos de Bruijne, a scientist at the European Space Agency (ESA) who works on the galaxy-mapping Gaia mission, the current estimate is between 100 to 400 billion stars.
 Getting to a definitive number, de Bruijne told Space.com, will be difficult.

 The Gaia mission, in orbit since 2013, has managed to map positions of 1.7 billion stars in the sun's neigborhood up to the distance of 326 light-years.
 While astronomers could extrapolate those numbers to model the entire galaxy, even Gaia struggles to see some of the faintest and smallest stars and its results are therefore not perfectly accurate.